ahester57/vigenere_ruby/README.md

 Built with `ruby 2.6.6p146 (2020-03-31 revision 67876) [x64-mingw32]`

+Run with `ruby lib/Hester_Project1.rb`

-Run unit tests with `ruby TestVigenere.rb` or by choosing 'Unit Test' from the in-app menu.
+Run unit tests with `ruby lib/TestVigenere.rb` or by choosing 'Unit Test' from the in-app menu.